dewyman/TALON-paper-2019/analysis_scripts/compare_sjs/README.md

 ## Splice junction comparison

 1. We will use GM12878 to compare splice junctions across sequencing platforms.
 We need the GM12878 PacBio and ONT GTFs from the supplement, tables S2 and S17.
-These will be stored in pb_gtfs and ont_gtfs respectively.
+These will be stored in pb_gtfs/ and ont_gtfs/ respectively.

 2. Extract splice junctions from GM12878 PacBio and ONT gtfs using TranscriptClean
 ```